Quadrature error estimates on non-matching grids in a fictitious domain framework for fluid-structure interaction problems: Numerical tests

 \section{Numerical tests}

-In this last section we present two numerical tests with the aim of assessing the quadrature error estimates discussed in Section~\ref{sec:quad_error}.
-More precisely, the rate of the quadrature error is analyzed by measuring the difference between exact and approximate interface matrix and by comparing the convergence history of the numerical solutions.
+In this last section we present \DB three \BD numerical tests with the aim of assessing the quadrature error estimates discussed in Section~\ref{sec:quad_error}. \DB We then present a numerical test carried out by using quadratic finite elements\BD.
+The rate of the quadrature error is analyzed by measuring the difference between exact and approximate interface matrix and by comparing the convergence history of the numerical solutions.
 We consider the following particular case of Problem~\ref{pro:stationary_general}, with $\Omega=[-2,2]^2$ and $\B=[0,1]^2$.

 \begin{pro} Let $\Xbar\in\Winftyd$ be invertible with Lipschitz inverse.
 Given $\f\in \LdOd$, $\g\in \LdBd$ and $\d\in\LdBd$, find $(\u,p)\in\Huo \times \Ldo$, $\X\in \Hub$ and $\llambda\in \LL$, such that